glaukommatos/Gymder/README.md

   to see the changes take effect.
 I have made no effort to listen to these changes, although this could be done.

-- I'm still working on the `CardView`'s layout code and apperance because I still am not satisfied with either.
-However, I want to submit on Thursday like I said I would, so I'll let you see it as-is warts and all. :)
+- I'm still working on the `CardView`'s layout code and appearance because I still am not satisfied with either.
+However, I want to submit on Thursday like I said I would, so I'll let you see it as-is warts and all.
+Sorry, I'm used to using IB so I've spent more time on this part than I intended to because I was still learning. :)